ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

           2. The :meth:`src.kanapy.input_output.particleStatGenerator` method requires the ``stat_input.txt`` as input.
           3. The :meth:`src.kanapy.input_output.write_position_weights` method requires the simulation timestep as input.
              The choice of the timestep is very important.
-It is suggested to choose the time step at which the spheres are tightly packed and there is least amount of overlap.
+It is suggested to choose the time step at which the spheres are tightly packed and at which there is the least amount of overlap.
 The remaining empty spaces will get assigned to the closest sphere when it is sent to the tessellation and meshing routine.
 Please refer to :ref:`Microstructure with equiaxed grains` for more details.

-The data required for packing simulation contained in the user defined input file: ``stat_input.txt`` is read by the method :meth:`src.kanapy.input_output.particleStatGenerator`.
-It generates the necessary particle, RVE and the simulation attributes and writes it to json files.
-The method :meth:`src.kanapy.packing.packingRoutine` when called looks for the json files generated by :meth:`src.kanapy.input_output.particleStatGenerator` and reads the files for extracting information required for the packing simulation.
-At each time step of the packing simulation the :meth:`src.kanapy.packing.particle_grow` method will write out a dump file containing information of particle positions and other attributes.
+The data required for the packing simulation contained in the user-defined input file: ``stat_input.txt`` is read by the method :meth:`src.kanapy.input_output.particleStatGenerator`.
+It generates the necessary particle, RVE, and the simulation attributes, and it writes it to json files.
+The method :meth:`src.kanapy.packing.packingRoutine`, when called, looks for the json files generated by :meth:`src.kanapy.input_output.particleStatGenerator` and reads the files for extracting the information required for the packing simulation.
+At each time step of the packing simulation, the :meth:`src.kanapy.packing.particle_grow` method will write out a dump file containing information of particle positions and other attributes.

 Finally, the :meth:`src.kanapy.input_output.write_position_weights` method can be called to write out the position and weights files required for further post-processing.
-This function takes the specified timestep value as an input parameter and reads the corresponding dump file generated previously.
+This function takes the specified timestep value as an input parameter and reads the corresponding, previously generated dump file.
-By extracting the particle's position and dimensions it creates the ``sphere_positions.txt`` & ``sphere_weights.txt`` files.
+By extracting the particle's position and dimensions, it creates the ``sphere_positions.txt`` & ``sphere_weights.txt`` files.

 .. note:: For comparing the input and output statistics: